Location is Key

 With a metropolitan population exceeding 130,000, Morristown is the county seat of Hamblen County and enjoys both a beautiful and strategic geographic location.
 Here you will find a rare combination of natural beauty surrounding a regional hub for education, healthcare, retail sales and manufacturing.

 As Tennessee’s 6th largest industrialized area, Morristown manufacturers export a wide range of products across the country and around the world.
-The city’s three major industrial parksare home to global and Fortune 500 companies.
-These include Mahle, Koch Foods, JTEKT Automotive, Howmet, Team Technologies, Rich Products, Lear, NCR, Tuff Torq, Flowers Baking, Colgate Palmolive, Otics USA, GE, Vifan and others.
-Our industries are served by an outstanding network of air, land and rail transportation options.
-You can find a breakdown of the largest employers on the Chamber website.
+The city is served by three major industrial parks and is home to companies like Mahle, Colgate Palmolive, JTEKT Automotive, Val-Timet, Tuff Torq, Otics USA, Lear, PFG Hale, Vifan and Wallace Hardware.
+These industries are served by an outstanding network of air, land and rail transportation options.

 The main campus of Walters State Community College is located in Morristown with almost 10,000 credit and non-credit students enrolled.
 The college has been ranked one of the most tech-savvy community colleges in America as well as the safest campus in Tennessee.
 In addition to Walters State, the region is served by many highly regarded colleges and universities including Carson-Newman College, Lincoln Memorial University, Milligan College, Tusculum College, East Tennessee State University and the University of Tennessee Knoxville campus, all located within a 15-50 minute drive.
 Vocational education and training is provided by the Tennessee Technology Center at Morristown which offers a range of programs that include industrial electricity and maintenance, machine tool technology and aviation mechanics.
 The Hamblen County school system provides quality K-12 education for over 10,000 students.
 In fact, Morristown-Hamblen High School East was the first school in Tennessee to be awarded a Blue Ribbon of Excellence (2005) and both East and West high schools have been recognized with bronze status in U.S. News and World Report Best High Schools ranking.